Shizuoka University

 The university consists of six faculties: Humanities and Social Sciences, Education, Informatics, Science, Engineering, and Agriculture.
 It consists of two main campuses, in the cities of Shizuoka and Hamamatsu (Engineering and Informatics faculties).
-National universities in Japan tend to be held in higher regard in higher education than private or public universities.
+National universities in Japan tend to be held in higher regard in higher education than private or prefectural universities.
 National universities are highly selective in student admissions.
 The Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese Government assures quality of higher education in national universities.